Cunnamulla

 Experience the Outback’s true pioneering spirit and discover how Australia was built on the back of a sheep’s back and narrow-gauge train tracks!

-Laugh out loud as locals share in their own words what life was like growing up in Cunnamulla, where wool was king and rail was their lifeline to the world!
+Laugh out loud as locals share in their own words what life was like growing up in Cunnamulla.
+Apart from the other best places to visit in Cunnamulla, it is also the place where wool was king and rail was their lifeline to the world!

 But be warned, by the end of it all, you may just want to stay right here – at the End of the Line!